Pierre-Louis Billaudèle

 Billaudèle received extensive education and religious training and became an educator as the director of the Petit Séminaire de Charleville, where he had studied.
 He became a Sulpician there during his tenure.
 He moved from there to the Grand Séminaire de Clermont-Ferrand where he spent a number of years before accepting an appointment to Montreal.

 Pierre-Louis arrived in Canada in 1837 with two other Sulpician priests and the initial four Canadian members of a Roman Catholic religious teaching congregation, the Brothers of the Christian Schools.
 He was soon made the director of the first Grand Séminaire de Montréal.
 He was eventually succeeded by Joseph-Alexandre Baile in that position.

-In 1846 he had been elected superior of the Sulpicians in Canada replacing Joseph-Vincent Quiblier.
+In 1846 he was elected superior of the Sulpicians in Canada replacing Joseph-Vincent Quiblier.